Brinfer/ClearWay/README.md

 - [graphicx](https://www.ctan.org/pkg/graphicx) The package builds upon the graphics package, providing a key-value interface for optional arguments to the `\includegraphics` command.
-- [hyperref](https://www.ctan.org/pkg/hyperref) The __hyperref__ package is used to handle cross-referencing commands in Latex to produce hypertext links in the document.
+- [hyperref](https://www.ctan.org/pkg/hyperref) The __hyperref__ package is used to handle cross-referencing commands in _LaTeX_ to produce hypertext links in the document.
 - [kvoption](https://www.ctan.org/pkg/kvoptions) This package offers support for package authors who want to use options in key-value format for their package options.
-- [lastpage](https://www.ctan.org/pkg/lastpage) Reference the number of pages in your Latex document through the introduction of a new label.
+- [lastpage](https://www.ctan.org/pkg/lastpage) Reference the number of pages in your _LaTeX_ document through the introduction of a new label.
 - [lmodern](https://www.ctan.org/tex-archive/info/lmodern) Provide some symbol.
 - [longtable](https://www.ctan.org/pkg/longtable) Allows writing tables that continue to the next page.